MrChrisJoy/mrchrisjoy.github.io/_notes/jekyll_markdown.md

 ---
 layout: post
-title : How to use Jekyll + Markdown.
+title : "How to use Jekyll + Markdown."
 date:   2016-03-30 19:45:31 +0530
-author: "Chandler Bling
+author: "Chandler Bling"
 categories: jekyll
 ---